python-elective-kea/fall2023/docs/_sources/exam.rst.txt

 The exam consist of 2 elements:

-* a hand in of a synopsis, and an
+* Hand in of an "outline", or "exam synopsis", and an
-* oral exam.
+* Oral exam.

 Hand-in a synopsis:
 *******************

-Some weeks before the oral examination you should hand in a synopsis on wiseflow.
+Some weeks before the oral examination you should hand in a exam synopsis on wiseflow.
 If you fail to do so, you will not be able to attend the oral exam.
 The synopsis should follow these requirements:

 * One A4 page (all topics should be on one page!)
 * Give a short overview of what you will present at your exam.

+Remember, a good synopsis or "abstract" clearly and concisely presents your topic, the purpose of your presentation, and the main points you will cover.
+It makes it easier for those assessing you to follow your presentation and judge you fairly.

 Oral exam:
 **********

-* Prior to the exam you should have prepared a 10 minutes presentation for the 3 topics.
+* Prior to the exam you should have prepared a 10 minutes presentation for each of the 3 topics.
 At the beginnig of the examination you then randomly pick a topic to focus on for your examination.
 * Do a 10 minutes presentation with code examples for the picked topic.
-* After your presentation 15 minutes examination within this topic and other related topics.
+* After your presentation 12 minutes examination within this topic and other related topics.

 -----------
 Exam Topics